Vizzuality/trase/README.md

 We use jest and puppeteer for the end to end tests.
 There are some mocks for the requests in the puppeteer/mocks folder.
 Every slash (/) and params (? &) are replaced by a hyphen in the file name. i.e: api-v3-contexts-year-2015 will mock api/v3/contexts?year=2015

+The tests have to be run while the js server is running

 Run all tests with:
 ```
 npm run test